mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 WEAPONS OF HONOUR
 Unless otherwise stated, all the weapons here use the Melee (blade) skill.

-**A11/58231 ASSASSIN’S BLADE**
+**A11/58231 ASSASSIN'S BLADE**
 The traditional weapon of an assassin is a curved blade, often with funnels in the blade containing poison.
-The delivery of a _soisu’soi_ is part of the ceremony that begins a War of Assassins.
+The delivery of a _soisu'soi_ is part of the ceremony that begins a War of Assassins.
 Modern blades are made of sensor-baffling materials, fold down to the size of a small coin and contain poison tailored to the metabolism and genetics of the intended family.
-An Aslan of the target genetic family who is struck by a modern assassin’s blade must make a Difficult (10+) END check or suffer another 1D damage every hour for the next 1D hours.
+An Aslan of the target genetic family who is struck by a modern assassin's blade must make a Difficult (10+) END check or suffer another 1D damage every hour for the next 1D hours.

 Weapon TL Range Damage Kg Cost Traits
-Assassin’s Blade 3 Melee 2D 0.5 Cr500 —
+Assassin's Blade 3 Melee 2D 0.5 Cr500 —
-Assassin’s Blade 10 Melee 2D+3 — Cr5000 —
+Assassin's Blade 10 Melee 2D+3 — Cr5000 —

 **A11/58231 CRESCENT BLADE**

-The _taleryu_ is a symbol of a noble’s authority; it was traditionally used to execute trespassers but works well as a combat weapon. _Taleryu_ are sometimes used in zero-gravity combat in the same way cutlasses are used by humans of
+The _taleryu_ is a symbol of a noble's authority; it was traditionally used to execute trespassers but works well as a combat weapon. _Taleryu_ are sometimes used in zero-gravity combat in the same way cutlasses are used by humans of